 Conduct violates the Honor Code when it is contrary to one of the Code’s values and impairs, interferes with or obstructs the mission, processes or functions of the Broad program.
 Such conduct includes, but is not limited to:

-Non-academic dishonesty violates the values of integrity, respect and continuous improvement.
-Non-academic dishonesty may include, but is not limited to, conveying an untruth to gain an unfair advantage over other students.
-Examples include falsifying a resume or job application.
+Non-academic dishonesty violates the values of integrity, respect, and continuous improvement.
+Such dishonesty may include conveying an untruth to gain an unfair advantage over other students.
+Examples include falsifying a résumé or job application.

-Misuse of property violates the values of integrity, respect and continuous improvement.
-Misuse of property may include, but is not limited to, misusing or taking Broad property or the property of others without permission, or misusing or misappropriating funds.
-Examples include misuse of copyrighted material, vandalism or embezzlement.
+Misuse of property violates the values of integrity, respect, and continuous improvement.
+Such behavior may include misusing or taking Broad College property or the property of others without permission, or misusing or misappropriating funds.
+Examples include misuse of copyrighted materials, vandalism, or embezzlement.

-Violent criminal conduct, harassment and discrimination violate the values of integrity, respect and continuous improvement.
-This category includes conduct that is unlawful or in violation of university policy.
+Violent criminal conduct, harassment, or discrimination violates the values of integrity, respect, and continuous improvement.
+This category encompasses conduct that is unlawful or contrary to university policy, including threats or acts of harm toward individuals or groups.

 Other Violations: Conduct that violates a MSU General Student Regulation may also constitute a violation of the Honor Code where that conduct is contrary to one of the code’s values and impairs, interferes with or obstructs the mission, processes or functions of the Broad program.
 Failure to report an Honor Code violation is considered a violation of the Honor Code.
 Any Broad student, staff or faculty member with knowledge of a violation has the responsibility to report the incident to the instructor or to the Associate Dean for Undergraduate Programs, where appropriate.